-- December 1, 2018: Application deadline. - See submission page for details and online form
+- January 17, 2020: Application deadline. - See Submission Process for details and online form

 Application Procedures and Registration

 - Learn more about application requirements and deadlines.

 - Review the application instructions thoroughly before completing the online application form.

 - MLA member: $1,525

 Non MLA applicants should explore benefits for MLA members.
 MLA members receive RTI fee discounts and are entitled to apply for and receive RTI scholarship opportunities.
 First time members ($150/year) and librarians with salaries $40,000 or less ($120/year) have reduced membership fees.
 Learn more about MLA membership fees and benefits.